Born Limerick City 1956

 First exhibited at Temple Bar Gallery 1986

 To me how one says what one says is as important as what one says in the first place.
 I enjoy using my hands and acquired skills in the making of my art.
 It wouldn’t upset me in the least to be described as an artisan or craftsman rather than an artist as long as I’m happy with the quality of my output.
-I use permanent materials so that my work can reach out through time; I try to make the work aesthetically pleasing and also try to lace it with humor.
-I would like to think that it could touch people from the past equally well as those not yet born.
+I use permanent materials so that my work can reach out through time.
+I try to make the work aesthetically pleasing and also try to lace it with humour.
+I would like to think that it could have touched people from the past equally as well as those here now and those not yet born.

 Art is one of the things that defines us and and explains us, it helps distill our humanity and pass on its message.